nickyiliwang0000/h/css/navigations.md

 Now we need them to be displayed beside each other, instead of breaking onto the next line.
 How would we do that?

-Remember `display:inline-block;` ?
+Remember `display: inline-block;` ?
 By using this on the list items, they will jump up beside each other.

 ```css
 ul li {